Sutton United F.C.: Back into the Isthmian League

 Two seasons later in 1991, the club suffered relegation to the Isthmian League because of a goal drought and a number of injuries.
+On 13 November 1993, Sutton defeated Colchester United of the Third Division 4–3 away from home in the FA Cup.
+On 4 December 1993, they beat Torquay of the Third Division in the FA Cup second round.
 Despite two top-three finishes following the relegation, a quick return to the Conference did not come until Sutton were Isthmian League champions in 1999 under former captain John Rains.
 During this period, Sutton claimed the scalps of several league clubs in the FA Cup, including Colchester United and Torquay United in 1993 alone.
 The stay in the Conference lasted just one season as the U's were relegated again in 2000.

 The early 2000s were quiet times for Sutton, although the club is notable as the first-ever opponent of AFC Wimbledon, defeating the Dons 4–0 in a pre-season friendly in July 2002 in front of 4,657 at Gander Green Lane.
 Sutton won the Surrey Senior Cup in 2003 and the following season saw the team start well and recover from a bad spell over the winter to finish second.